Tomius/oglwrap/README.md

 * A lot of default parameters, often used function take about half as much parameter than with C OpenGL
 * RAII resource handling.
 You won't have to generate or delete the resources yourself, it happens in the constructor & destructor.
 * Typesafety, functions do not take GLenum or GLuint, but for ex.
-VertexAttribArray::Pointer takes a DataType enum value, that can be either of the followings, instead of a GLenum that can be any integer
+VertexAttribArray::Pointer takes a DataType enum value, that can be either of the followings, instead of a GLenum that could be anything from 0 to 4,294,967,295.
   * (Unsigned)Byte
   * (Unsigned)Short
   * (Unsigned)Int